ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/README.md

 ### Exercise 1: Log into Expanse via Open OnDemand

-- **Step 1**: We'll get started by logging into Expanse via the Open OnDemand-based (web-based) [Expanse User Portal](https://portal.expanse.sdsc.edu).
+We'll get started by logging into Expanse via the Open OnDemand-based (web-based) [Expanse User Portal](https://portal.expanse.sdsc.edu).

-- **Step 2**: You'll first be prompted to choose your organization.
+You'll first be prompted to choose your organization.
 Choose ACCESS-CI, not your home institution.
 Then input your ACCESS-CI username and password.

-- **Step 3**: Upon a successful login, you should be presented with the Expanse User Portal dashboard.
+Upon a successful login, you should be presented with the Expanse User Portal dashboard.

-- **Step 4**: Click on the Expanse Shell Access app to get a web-based interactive login shell.
+Click on the Expanse Shell Access app to get a web-based interactive login shell.

 ### Exercise 2: Log into Expanse via SSH